 NFCU – Active Duty Checking Accounts

 NFCU offers early direct deposit as a benefit to members who use an Active Duty Checking account for their military pay deposit.
-For this pay period, pay will be scheduled (“pending”) on Thursday, 10 October 2019, to be posted overnight and available for use on Friday, 11 October 2019.
+For the mid-month pay, pay will be pending on Friday, 12 June 2020, to be posted overnight and available for use on Saturday, 13 June 2020.

-Your next military pay deposit will be scheduled on Wednesday, 30 October 2019, to be posted overnight and available for use on Thursday, 31 October 2019.
+The end-of-month military pay deposit will be pending on Monday, 29 June 2020, to be posted overnight and available for use on Tuesday, 30 June 2020.

 NFCU – All Other Checking Accounts

-If you are a NFCU member who uses any other type of checking account (not an Active Duty Checking account,) your pay will be scheduled on Friday, 11 October 2019, to be posted overnight and available for use on Saturday, 12 October 2019.
+If you are an NFCU member who uses any other type of checking account (not an Active Duty Checking account,) this pay period will look pretty normal.

 What’s The Big Drama?